magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 stable, they never get versioned with a major version number.
 In the mean time, as dictated by the
 [The Semantic Version Specification](http://semver.org/), anything could change.
-By considering that a lot of open source libraries stand as unstable for a long time, their minor version number is generally treated as major version numbers, meaning that minor version number increments do not guarantee any backward compatibility.
+By considering that a lot of open source libraries stay as unstable for a long time, their minor version number is generally treated as major version numbers, meaning that minor version number increments do not guarantee any backward compatibility.
 This is why we